To "go live" with a new workflow, we recommend reviewing the steps below.

 - Think about how the workflow relates to your broader business functioning - do your best to make sure that you’re not automating just one small part of a bigger process.
 It might take a bit more time to get a longer, more complex workflow onto CityGrows, and you might choose to start with a smaller piece of a bigger picture, but make sure you’re thinking about the entire business process before you launch.
 Are there other departments that are involved before or after what you’ve included in the workflow?
 Will they need data from the workflow?
 How will they get it?
 Should they be added or included?

-- Review the workflow with a CityGrows team member (Catherine, Evan, Kyle, or Jasmine).
+- Review the workflow with a CityGrows team member.
 Just ping us on Intercom chat and we can take a look!.
 (You might want to review it with your boss, too).

 Check to make sure that the following workflow settings are properly configured from the admin/ edit view: